thebelin/HollowManHalloween/readme.md

 * RTSP transport layer
 * Look into the use of 3rd party streaming server

+The existing app, spyDroid, is a default implementation of the media Streaming API as showin in example 1, and can support all the functions listed as requirements, and is free, and doesn't embed ads in the stream.
+Use it instead of building a stream capture system for this instance.

 Client for iOS
 __________________________
 Minimum Function:
-A web or app for iOS which displays an RTSP stream playing from the local android device
+A web or app for iOS which displays an RTSP stream playing from the local network

 Advanced Functions:
 1. AR tag recognition and object insertion to the stream